ethereum/consensus-specs/tests/formats/rewards/README.md

 ### `pre.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state before running the rewards sub-function.
+An SSZ-snappy encoded `BeaconState`, the state before running the rewards sub-function.

 ### `source_deltas.ssz_snappy`

-A SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_source_deltas` function
+An SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_source_deltas` function

 ### `target_deltas.ssz_snappy`

-A SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_target_deltas` function
+An SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_target_deltas` function

 ### `head_deltas.ssz_snappy`

-A SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_head_deltas` function
+An SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_head_deltas` function

 ### `inclusion_delay_deltas.ssz_snappy`

-A SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_inclusion_delay_deltas` function
+An SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_inclusion_delay_deltas` function

 ### `inactivity_penalty_deltas.ssz_snappy`

-A SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_inactivity_penalty_deltas` function
+An SSZ-snappy encoded `Deltas` representing the rewards and penalties returned by the rewards the `get_inactivity_penalty_deltas` function

 ## Condition